hcartiaux/hcartiaux.github.io/content/posts/2024-07-24-dn42-testbed-first-peering.md

 ### Configure the first BGP peering session

-Create one file per BGP peering session:
+Create one file per BGP peering session, the configuration for Kioubit is stored in the file `/etc/bird/bgp_peers/kioubit.dn42`:

 * the latency depends on the link, measure it by pinging the neighbor link-local address and set the appropriate value for the BGP community
 * MBGP (Multiprotocol BGP) is supported, bird can create an IPv4 channel and an IPv6 channel in the same BGP session